yasinkaymaz/HandsFreeTweet/README.md

 ---

 ## Start Running your autoTweeting motor.
-Before running the script, make sure that all input files are in the same folder as autoTweet.py!
+Before running the script, make sure that all input files are in the same folder (HandsFreeTweet) as autoTweet.py!

 ```
 cd HandsFreeTweet

-python autoTweet.py tokenKeyFile.txt Tweetpool.txt mentiontags.txt
+python autoTweet.py tokenKeyFile.txt Tweetpool.txt Hastags.txt Mentiontags.txt
 ```

 **Happy Tweetings!!!**